KeelanAnderson/pp4-easybook/README.md

 - Result: I was promped correctly for each, the mismatched passwords, for the password being to similar to username and also being to small.
 The username and passwords must not contain spaces and the user was prompted correctly.
 If an incorrect email was typed in it was not accepted and the user was prompted to fix it.
 Everything was working perfectly expect the user was not alerted upon a successful sign in or when logging out.

 - Fix: I had to add alert messages for when the user registered, logged in and logged out successfully.
+I added the messages for loop to the 'base.html' file and the alert popped under just under the nave bar.
+I added "from django.contrib.messages import constants as messages" to the settings.py file along with all the message tags.
+I also added some JavaScript so that the messages faded away after 3 seconds.
+I done this by adding a script tag to the bottom of my 'base.html' page defining my messages by ID and a alert variable also and used the setTimeout function.

 #### Validators